Munion History, Family Crest & Coats of Arms

 - Origins Available:

 The original Gaelic form of Munion was O Mainnin.

 The surname Munion was first found in County Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island.

 Early History of the Munion family

-Another 189 words (14 lines of text) covering the year 1172 is included under the topic Early Munion History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Munion research.
+Another 95 words (7 lines of text) covering the year 1172 is included under the topic Early Munion History in all our PDF Extended History products and printed products wherever possible.

 Munion Spelling Variations

 Because early scribes and church officials often spelled names as they sounded, a person could have many various spellings of his name.Many different spelling variations of the surname Munion were found in the archives researched.
 These included Mannion, O'Mannin, O'Mannion, Mannyan, Mennon and many more.

 Early Notables of the Munion family (pre 1700)